-Belt’s grand slam, 6 RBIs lead Giants over D-backs
+Belt’s grand slam, 6 RBIs lead Giants over Arizona, 11-6

+PHOENIX (AP) — Logan Webb found himself in the middle of a playoff race, and was up to the challenge.

-PHOENIX (AP) — Brandon Belt hit a grand slam and tied a career high with six RBIs, and Kevin Pillar had a career-high five hits to lead the San Francisco Giants to an 11-6 victory over the Arizona Diamondbacks on Saturday night.
+The 22-year-old right-hander survived a rocky start and pitched five innings to win his major league debut, leading the San Francisco Giants to an 11-6 victory over the Arizona Diamondbacks on Saturday night.

+“It was awesome.
+Everyone here wants to win.
+I want to win more than anything,” Webb said.
+“So if I can help out in any way possible, that’s the main goal.”

-Right-hander Logan Webb survived a rocky start and pitched five innings for the win in the 22-year-old’s major league debut.
-The Giants won their third straight and sixth in the past seven to continue their surge into serious National League wild-card contention.
+Brandon Belt hit a grand slam and tied a career high with six RBIs as the Giants won their third straight game and sixth in the past seven to continue their surge into serious National League wild-card contention.

+“It’s good to see him have a big day.
+I know it’s been a little tough sledding for him, and we need him,” Giants manager Bruce Bochy said.
+“It’s got to be good for his confidence.”

 The Diamondbacks have lost the first three games of a key four-game set with the Giants and dropped four in a row overall.
 Arizona’s Taylor Clarke (4-4), liked Webb called up from the minors to make the start Saturday, lasted just 1 2/3 innings and was charged with three earned runs on five hits.